alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 ###10.
 Set your channel shift targets by:

-* getting sufficient demographic information about your user base, so you can set ambitious and achievable targets for channel shift -- the [Digital Landscape report](http://publications.cabinetoffice.gov.uk/digital/research/#who-is-online-and-who-is-offline) sets out useful information on Internet usage levels by demographic
+* getting sufficient demographic information about your user base, so you can set ambitious and achievable targets for channel shift -- the [Digital Landscape Research](/government/publications/digital-landscape-research) sets out useful information on internet usage levels by demographic
-* considering [projected savings from digital service provision](http://publications.cabinetoffice.gov.uk/digital/efficiency/#what-are-the-savings-from-digitising-transactional-services) and using these as a guide for setting your targets; it’s likely that you’ll have to prioritise increasing digital take-up for some of your digital services over others (both existing and new or recently redesigned) to maximise savings.
+* considering [projected savings from digital service provision](/government/publications/digital-efficiency-report/digital-efficiency-report#savings-from-digitising-transactional-services) and using these as a guide for setting your targets; it’s likely that you’ll have to prioritise increasing digital take-up for some of your digital services over others (both existing and new or recently redesigned) to maximise savings

 ##What not to do